 - Group fields together

 An example in differences between a user story and a requirement, the requirements document is generally used by the developers as a blueprint on how to build the software.
 Whereas a user story will state what the software needs to do, but architecture decisions are purely in the hands of the people building the system.

 User stories are consistently broken down into small, executable component parts – ideally to sing to the INVEST tune – which can be discussed, and then fleshed out.
 Whereas requirements documentation is already fleshed out and ready to be turned into code.

 Which Is Better?

-Having worked in Agile environments (mostly Scrum) under various different hats – Business Analyst, Developer, Product Owner – for the past few years, picking up the various certifications on the way (Scrum Master, Product Owner); whilst also having worked on a number of waterfall-ran projects, and working towards the more traditional British Computer Society’s International Diploma in Business Analysis, I’ve gained useful insight to the pros and cons of both approaches, and I would always favour user stories.
+Having worked in Agile environments (mostly Scrum) with various different hats – Business Analyst, Developer, Product Owner – for the past few years, picking up the various certifications on the way (Scrum Master, Product Owner); whilst also having worked on a number of waterfall-ran projects, and working towards the more traditional British Computer Society’s International Diploma in Business Analysis, I’ve gained useful insight to the pros and cons of both approaches, and I would always favour user stories.

 I can appreciate – at least theoretically – the need to have well defined requirements produced up front, but I do prefer to work with user stories; going through a requirements engineering process seems to place an implicit focus on the silo of functions, where analysis is kept separate from development which in turn is kept separate from testing.
 Whereas I’ve experienced more positive results when there is a strong collaboration between the team with persistent feedback loops with the client.